QualiSystems/devguide_source/_shells/8.0.0/driver-deep-dive.md

 CloudShell supports two modes for drivers:

-* A serial mode (default) of execution in which for each app/resource driver instance CloudShell will send one command at a time.
+* A serial mode - default - of execution in which for each app/resource driver instance CloudShell will send one command at a time.
     With this mode, you can be sure that when a command is executed no other command will run in parallel with that same resource/app and using that driver instance object.